seap-udea/pryngles-public/README.md

     `RingedPlanet` interface of `Pryngles` the `Spangler` class correspond to the class `Sample`.
   - We add the capability to preview spangles with the Spangler methods.
+  - New classes introduced: Spangle.
+  - New methods introduced in body class: spangle_body.
   - A new tutorial for developers have been added.

 - **0.6.x versions**: